Cross-country skiing in Davos Klosters

 Langlaufen in Davos Klosters mit Dario Cologna

 Dogs are allowed to accompany their owners on a total of 18.5 kilometers of trails.
 It doesn't matter if the dogs leave a few paw prints on the trails.
-The only rule: please be considerate of other cross-country skiers so that using the trail together remains a pleasant experience for everyone.
+But please be considerate of other cross-country skiers so that using the trail together remains a pleasant experience for everyone.

 Langlaufen auf der Hundeloipe in Davos